 Beware!
 There are lots of scams around!

 If looking in Amsterdam - There’s a legend of a woman, Mari Matre Larsen <email@example.com> , who every month sends out an email listing people searching and renting out places within the arts/dance community.
-These are often sublets but it’s worth writing to her to ask to join the group and with a personalized description about yourself for her to forward to the group.
+These are often sublets but it’s worth writing to her to ask to join the group and with a personalised description about yourself for her to forward to the group.

 Anti-kraak Housing (“Anti-squatting”)

 Anti-kraak was established in the Netherlands when squatting became illegal.
 It is intended to place people in buildings that would otherwise be empty, for a very low rent.
 Under Anti-kraak your tenant rights are very limited, but if you are flexible enough it is worth giving it a try.

 There are also some different ‘Anti-kraak’ rental agencies in all cities, although for places like Amsterdam and Rotterdam it is tricky to get on the list due to high demand.
 Ad Hoc is one such agency - For more info: http://leegstandzonderzorgen.nl/carefree-vacant-property/

 Adhoc - cheap temporary and anti-kraak housing - https://www.adhocbeheer.nl/woonruimte/antikraak-wonen

 Bewaakt & Bewoond (“Guarded and Inhabited”) - Their headquarters are in The Hague next to the Central Station, but they offer housing in the whole area of Rotterdam, The Hague and northwards (Leiden, Amsterdam area). https://www.bewaaktenbewoond.nl.